Crab & Winkle Way

 We would like to thank Peter Clements, a Sustrans Ranger, for his fantastic Crab & Winkle wood carvings which can be found at the junction with South Street on the outskirts of Whitstable.

-Subscribe to our Transport Blog!
+Subscribe to our sustainable transport blog!

-To receive automatic news updates about sustainable transport including walking & cycling in the Canterbury district, subscribe to our blog using the link below.
+To receive automatic news updates about sustainable transport news including walking & cycling in the Canterbury district, subscribe to our blog using the link below.